aweber21/dotfiles/README.md

-# initial-setup
+# manual-neovim-setup
-This branch contains all of the dotfiles after the initial setup for my Arch Linux installation.
+This branch contains all of the dotfiles for an initial manual Neovim setup for my Arch Linux installation.